Exmouth Submarine Base: 1943 raids

-On May 20, 1943, two Japanese Betty bombers were first spotted by the Radar Station at Onslow, just north of Exmouth Gulf.
-Then spotted by the Radar Station at Exmouth Gulf.
-At about 10.55 pm the Japanese planes bomb Exmouth Gulf but hit nothing.
-Two Royal Australian Air Force CAC Boomerang planes of the No. 85 Squadron RAAF tried to intercept the bombers, but did not find them.
-On May 21, 1943, again the two radar stations spotted two Japanese aircraft.
+On May 20, 1943, two Japanese Betty bombers were first spotted by the radar station at Onslow, just north of Exmouth Gulf.
+Then spotted by the radar station at Exmouth Gulf.
+At about 10.55 pm, the Japanese planes bombed Exmouth Gulf, but hit nothing.
+Two RAAF CAC Boomerang planes of No. 85 Squadron RAAF tried to intercept the bombers, but did not find them.
+On May 21, 1943, again, the two radar stations spotted two Japanese aircraft.
 The two planes dropped nine bombs into the Exmouth Gulf at about midnight, again hitting nothing.
-Again two Boomerang were sent up, but by the time one plane found a bomber, it was low on fuel and had to return to base.
-Other raids hit close to Radar Station at Exmouth Gulf.
+Again, two Boomerangs were sent up, but by the time one plane found a bomber, it was low on fuel and had to return to base.
+Other raids hit close to the radar station at Exmouth Gulf.

 On 15 May 1943, Onslow was bombed by Japan when a single bomber, bombed the Onslow airfield with no damage done.